Create an Account

 Also use this alternative if you want to export references from another reference management software to your account in Mendeley.

-In Mendeley Desktop (the older version of Mendeley) you can enable Mendeley watch folders on your computer to automatically import the references being added in this folder to your Mendeley library.
-Choose File and Watch folder to let Mendeley know what folder to spy on.
+The Watch Folder option is only available in Mendeley Desktop (the older version of Mendeley).
+You can enable Mendeley watch folders on your computer to automatically import the references being added in this folder to your Mendeley library.
+Choose File and Watch folder to let Mendeley know what folder to watch.